SAP-archive/btp-extend-workflow-cai-msteams/Part1/README.md

 > The authorities you specified in the "Parameters" step will be needed in a later part, when you come to call the Workflow API.

-## Step 2 - Configure Business Application Studio for development
+## Step 2 - Configure SAP Business Application Studio for development

 ### 2.1.
-Open BTP cockpit and navigated to **Instances and Subscriptions** inside your trial subaccount.
+Open SAP BTP cockpit and navigated to *Instances and Subscriptions* inside your trial subaccount.
 Find **"SAP Business Application Studio"** within Application Subscriptions and launch it either from launch icon or "..." --> "Go to Application"

 ![Start Business Application Studio](./images/bas_launch.png)